schneidenbach/YourJavaScriptNeedsTypes/PITCHME.md

 ---

 ## Reddit
-> **Another consideration was the speed of development.** We wanted to add types because we wanted to move quickly.
+> <span class="orange">Another consideration was the speed of development.</span> We wanted to add types because we wanted to move quickly.

 [source](https://redditblog.com/2017/06/30/why-we-chose-typescript/)

 ---

 ## Reddit
-> This sounds a bit antithetical to how many people view types, in that it adds overhead to development and therefore slows developers down. **However, in moving quickly, it is much easier to introduce bugs.**
+> This sounds a bit antithetical to how many people view types, in that it adds overhead to development and therefore slows developers down. <span class="orange">However, in moving quickly, it is much easier to introduce bugs.</span>

 [source](https://redditblog.com/2017/06/30/why-we-chose-typescript/)